rkotynski/leaf_finch/README.md

 ## Citation

-The accompanying manuscript undergoes peer review in Optics Letters.
-The paper has been provisionaly accepted.
+The accompanying manuscript has been provisionaly accepted for Optics Letters.
 Until final bibliographic data are available, cite it as:

 > Vijayakumar Anand, Rafał Stojek, and Rafał Kotyński, “Learned binary amplitude mask designs for Fresnel incoherent correlation holography,” *Optics Letters* (2026), (submitted).